Too Much Charisma Is Bad for Leadership

 A final study looked more specifically at types of behaviors leaders engage in.
 These behaviors were classified as either strategic (related to developing a good strategy for a group) or operational (related to carrying out that strategy).
 It found that the reason why the people seen as the best leaders have a moderate degree of charisma is that they have the best balance of being able to be strategic in their thinking and operational in their work.
 People low in charisma are operational, but not strategic.
 People high in charisma are strategic, but not operational.

 Finally, leaders themselves discount the importance of being operational in being an effective leader.
 Leaders assume that more charisma is better.
 Their judgments of what makes a good leader track strategic thinking rather than operational planning.
-As a result, leaders overestimate the value that charisma has for being an effective leader.
+As a result, leaders often overestimate the value that charisma has for being an effective leader.

 Vergauwe, J., Wille, B., Hofmans, J., Kaiser, R.B., & De Fruyt, F. (2018).
 The double-edged sword of leader charisma: Understanding the curvilinear relationship between charismatic personality and leader effectiveness.
 Journal of Personality and Social Psychology, 114(1), 110-130.